Holothuroid/Covella/README.md

 ### Date formats

 Our calendar is now complete and we are able to create dates.
 But we also want to output dates as strings or parse strings into dates.
 This can be done with the DateFormat class.
+The library provides some simple DateFormats in the package object.
+You can compose DateFormats in a StringContext.

-    val internationalFormat = df"${num(year,4)}-{num(month)(2)}-{num(day)(2)}"
+    val germanFormat = df"$d.$m.$y"

-This string interpolation provides a DateFormat complete with formatter and parsers.
-The standard package features convenience methods, so you can write: `df"$y-$m-$d"`.
+This string interpolation provides a DateFormat of 'dd.mm.yyyy' complete with formatter and parsers.
 You can then use `Calendar::parse` and `Datum::format` with the DateFormat in implicit scope.